 Can I bring my kids with me?

 In Italy the legal drinking age is 16.
 The tastings are a great education and a first step into responsible drinking for young adults over the age of 16, so book for them, too!
-Your underage children can join the tasting for free and we’ll offer them water and bread (poor kids!).
-Just tell us in the notes field when booking, so that we can accommodate them.

-If you are bringing your kids to a food tour, please remember we will do some walking and bring along your stroller, sling, etc. to accommodate them when they get tired.
+If you are bringing your kids to a food tour, please remember we will do some walking (usually around 2-3km) and bring along your stroller, sling, etc. to accommodate them when they get tired.

 Do I need to bring anything to the tasting?

 No. If you want you can bring a camera to take pictures and you can also takes notes, but you will be handed out most information, anyways.
 Oh, don’t forget to bring your high spirits with you!

 If you are joining a food tour, remember we will be walking, so wear comfortable shoes and dress according to the weather!